leopord-lau/vdom/README.md

 # vdom

-html parser and virtual dom.
+Html parser and virtual dom inspired by vue2.